7 FAM 1240

 (3) Internal Revenue Service (IRS).

 b.
-In addition, loss-of-nationality cases involving threats against the United States or U.S. officials may also be brought to the attention of the U.S. Secret Service, consistent with the Warren Commission recommendations.
+In addition, loss-of-nationality cases involving threats against the United States or U.S. officials may also be brought to the attention of law enforcement, consistent with the Warren Commission recommendations.
 (See 7 FAM 1245.)

 7 FAM 1242 Department of Homeland Security, U.S. CITIZENSHIP AND IMMIGRATION SERVICES (DHS/USCIS)